Key Tronic

 Key Tronic Corporation (branded Keytronic) is a technology company founded in 1969 by Lewis G. Zirkle.
 Its core products initially included keyboards, mice and other input devices.
-Key Tronic currently specializes in PCBA and full product assembly.
+Key Tronic currently specializes in printed circuit board (PCB) and full product assembly.
 The company is among the ten largest contract manufacturers providing electronic manufacturing services in the US.
 The company offers full product design or assembly of a wide variety of household goods and electronic products such as keyboards, printed circuit board assembly, plastic molding, thermometers, toilet bowl cleaners, satellite tracking systems, etc.

 Keyboards

 After the introduction of the IBM PC, Keytronic began manufacturing keyboards compatible with those computer system units.

-Most of their keyboards are based on the 8048 microcontroller to communicate to the computer.
-Their early keyboards used an Intel 8048 MCU.
+Their early keyboards used an Intel 8048 microcontroller (MCU).
 However, as the company evolved, they began to use their own 8048-based and 83C51KB-based MCUs.